- 1 cucumber, quartered

-Not only is this recipe a great summer salad alternative, but it’s also completely gluten-free, paleo and vegan and vegetarian-friendly, too.
-Cucumber is naturally cooling, so eating a salad like this in the hot summer months is a great way to prevent dehydration and overeating, while promoting detoxification and digestive issues.
+Not only is this recipe a great summer salad alternative, but it’s also completely gluten-free, Paleo and vegan and vegetarian-friendly, too.
+Cucumber is naturally cooling, so eating this salad or other cucumber recipes in the hot summer months is a great way to prevent dehydration and overeating, while promoting detoxification and healthy digestion.

 A Refreshing Summer Salad Alternative